dacarlin/cribbage/readme.md

 pip install cribbage
 ```

-Or install from the source using Poetry (for development, to run the tests)
+Or install from the source (for development, to run the tests)

 ```
 git clone git@github.com:dacarlin/cribbage.git
+cd cribbage
-poetry install
+pip install .
-poetry run pytest
+pytest
 ```